-Deerfield, Illinois Ban Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them
+Deerfield, Illinois Bans Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them

-An Illinois town has banned so-called “assault weapons,” and promises to fine owners of such weapons $1,000 per day if they don’t turn them in, Buzzfeed is reporting.
+An Illinois town has banned so-called “assault weapons” and promises to fine owners of such weapons $1,000 per day if they don’t turn them in, Buzzfeed is reporting.

-Deerfield, Illinois is a town of about 18,000 people, in the far northern suburbs of Chicago.
+Deerfield, Illinois, is a town of about 18,000 people, in the far northern suburbs of Chicago.
 And on Monday night, town officials enacted an ordinance decreeing that the community is better off without “assault weapons” within its borders.

 Specifically, the law bans semiautomatic rifles with a fixed magazine and a capacity to fit more than 10 rounds of ammunition, as well as shotguns with revolving cylinders, among others.
-It also names certain types of banned weapons by name: those include the AR-15, AK-47, High-Point Carbine, and similar guns.
+It also names certain types of banned weapons by name, including the AR-15, AK-47, High-Point Carbine, and similar guns.

 And owners of such weapons will have until June 13 to give them up voluntarily.
 After that, they’ll be fined $1,000 per day.